AndersonFMeira/transformers/README.md

 2. The winning team
 3. The surviving members of the losing team
 # The basic rules of the battle are:
-<br>● The transformers are split into two teams based on if they are Autobots or Decepticons
+● The transformers are split into two teams based on if they are Autobots or Decepticons
 <br>● The teams should be sorted by rank and faced off one on one against each other in
 order to determine a victor, the loser is eliminated.
 <br>● A battle between opponents uses the following rules: